The ultimate guide on the psychology of marketing and sales.

 State Your Credentials

 If you have some position of authority in your niche, then be sure others know about your credentials.
-This might be a degree or career path, such as doctor, lawyer or law enforcement.
+This might be a degree or career paths, such as a doctor, lawyer or law enforcement.
 If you have a photo to back this up – such as you in judge’s robes or a uniform – include this with your content.

 Borrow Other People’s Authority